 On October 7, 2017 Armday.am correspondent Paylak Fahradyan was attacked at the medical center of Shatin community of Vayots Dzor region.
+According to Paylak Fahradyan, in conversation with Zoya Martirosyan, director of the medical center, he also mentioned the rumors going around in the community that in the medical center they take money for providing medical certificates, dispensing free medication and other services.

 In the evening of September 28, 2017, Narineh Avetisyan, Editor-in-Chief of “Lori” TV company, was attacked in Vanadzor while carrying out her professional activities.
 She was informed about workers laying asphalt in the rain on the city bridge next to St. Holy Mother of God Church, and went there.
 While Narineh Avetisyan was shooting, Tigran Nazaryan, head of “Shinplus” construction company, and his employees attacked her, twisted her arms, threw her on the ground and seized her cellphone.